hugomcm/comiment/README.md

 # Comiment

-Comiment joins concepts such as Composition over Inheritance, Immutability and Events together on a package.
+A module that joins concepts such as Composition over Inheritance, Immutability and Events together.

 ## Install